NCAA March Madness 98

-NCAA March Madness 98 was the first installment in the NCAA March Madness series.
+NCAA March Madness 98 is the first installment in the NCAA March Madness series.
 It was released on February 25, 1998 for the PlayStation.
 It is the sequel to Coach K College Basketball.
 Former Wake Forest player Tim Duncan is featured on the cover.

 Gameplay

 NCAA March Madness 98 uses the crowds as a gameplay mechanic.
 A "Momentum Meter" responds to a team scoring consecutive baskets or making a big play, upon which the crowd roars and the players of the momentum-gaining team receive a temporary boost to their abilities.

 Development

 NCAA March Madness 98 was built with a revamped version of the NBA Live 97 game engine, utilizing that game's animation data with the addition of a few new motion captured moves from Tim Duncan and others.
 Developer Electronic Arts consulted with collegiate coach Lou Carnesecca in designing the game's artificial intelligence.

 Beta versions of the game featured a Conference Tournament Mode and a Dynasty Mode which let players manage and play using a team over a number of years, requiring them to replace graduating seniors with freshmen players.
 Both of these modes were left out of the completed game due to time constraints.

 A PC version of the game was in development but was cancelled.